I own a musket for home defense, since that's what the founding fathers intended - version 2

 ## GENERAL INFO

-This is version 2.
+I re-uploaded this again yesterday, and the quality was terrible here.
+So After some chat with the support, I'm re-uploading it again.
+Anyways, this is version 2.
 The original was uploaded on December 9th 2021.
 I deleted the original because it had some spots I hated, and I changed my website name.
-If you want to know more about this video, like how it was made, etc read the detail here: https://CipherSanctum.com/blog/73/i-own-musket-home-defense-what-founding-fathers-intended/ .
-You will see a better quality version of it too, as the site I use to host it there (Odysee) allows a higher bit rate so it doesn't have "artifacts" on high movement places.
+If you want to know more about this video, like how it was made, etc read the detail here: https://CipherSanctum.com/blog/73/i-own-musket-home-defense-what-founding-fathers-intended/

 ## MY WEBSITE